rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 - Connect target HDD, Mojave USB drive and Clover USB drive to your target machine
 - Boot from Clover USB drive and select Mojave USB drive (`Install OS X Mojave`)
-- The installation should start automatically (dont worry about reboot after one minute)
+- The installation should start automatically (don't worry about reboot after one minute)

 ---